JMSA Mission

 Eligibility

-• Applicants must be JMSA members.
+- The applicant must be a member of JMSA.
 If you are not yet a member, please apply at www.jmsa.org.
-Membership must be renewed annually.
+Scholarship recipients must renew their membership for the upcoming academic year.

-• All scholarship applicants are required to propose and execute a project of their choosing that supports JMSA’s mission.
+- All scholarship applicants are required to propose and execute a project of their choosing that supports JMSA’s mission.
+Applicants are encouraged to inquire about possible project ideas when applying.
 Scholarship recipients will be paired with a JMSA mentor to guide them through their project.
 Recipients must submit an interim report and a final report on their project’s progress.

 Application